Repair Requests on Homebuying and Selling

 Orangeburg Sewer Pipes

 Ask your real estate agent if other homes in the neighborhood have had Orangeburg or "tar paper" sewer pipes.
 You can hire plumbing specialists to insert a camera down the sewer line to look for tree roots or to find out if the sewer line is Orangeburg.
 If so, these types of pipes last about 50 years before they disintegrate.
-They can also cause thousands of dollars in repairs should a pipe burst.
+They can also cause thousands of dollars in repairs if a pipe should burst.

 You can also ask for a sewer inspection.
 Replacement of sewer lines is expensive, but it's an item that many sellers will replace if asked.

 If roof issues crop up on your inspection, you can certainly ask for these to be repaired.
 Usually, sellers will get a roof inspection when these requests are made.
-These are conducted by a roofing company and are designed to find any issues with the roof, its materials, and its features (ridges, caps, pipes, etc.) Once the repairs are made, the roofing company will issue a roof certification to show it’s in good condition.
+These are conducted by a roofing company and are designed to find any issues with the roof, its materials, and its features—ridges, caps, pipes, and other features.
+Once the repairs are made, the roofing company will issue a roof certification to show it’s in good condition.

 If the roof needs a full replacement, there’s a chance the seller will replace it or have it replaced under their home insurance policy.
 Sometimes, they will offer cash credits instead.

 HVAC Systems and Water Heaters

 Age is a good indicator for determining when heating and cooling systems should be replaced.
 The average life expectancy of a central A/C unit is usually 15 to 20 years.

-This doesn't mean the seller should have bought a new unit immediately on its 20th anniversary, but be wary if a system is nearing its age limit.
+This limited lifespan doesn't mean the seller should have bought a new unit immediately on its 20th anniversary, but be wary if a system is nearing its age limit.
 If your home inspector notes a unit’s old age on your report, have it inspected by a licensed HVAC professional to make sure it’s up to snuff.

 It's not unusual for a buyer to request new systems, but they're expensive to replace, so keep this in mind if you intend to request a full replacement.